Image

 • Knowingly promoting child pornography to a minor or distributing obscene material featuring a child under the age of 14 could escalate the charges to a class B felony – punishable by 5-15 years imprisonment.

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years old the charges increase to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life imprisonment.
+However, if the child involved was under 14 years old the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life imprisonment.

-Mandatory Sex Offender Registration in Vernon County, MO and Throughout Missouri
+Who Has to Register as a Sex Offender in Vernon County, MO and Throughout Missouri?

 • Possessing and/or promoting child pornography